simonw/shot-scraper/README.md

     pip install shot-scraper

-The tool runs `playwright` using `npx playwright`, so your system will need to have `npm` configured in such a way that the following works:

-    npx playwright --help
+This tool depends on Playwright, which may need to download a browser.
+Run `playwright install` after installing `shot-scraper` to finish installing Playwright.

 ## Usage